RXCodes/CSocket/README.md

 Just like in hyperPad, behaviors have multiple inputs and outputs.
 Once again, you can see them in `framework`.
 It would be impractical to attempt to code it yourself, unless you are experienced.

 - All behaviors return a boolean of if execution was successful. *(returns false when a behavior has failed to execute.)*
-- All behaviors directly don't modify anything, but provide an output which can be used in other behaviors. *(eg. modifying a dictionary THEN storing it into a variable -- this action requires 2 seperate behaviors.)*
+- All behaviors directly *usually* don't modify anything, but provide an output which can be used in other behaviors. *(eg. modifying a dictionary THEN storing it into a variable -- this action requires 2 seperate behaviors.)*
 - All behaviors are designed to be crash-proof, so any errors that come by are ignored.

 **All behaviors output an ARRAY of important information -- refer to the documentation below!** A behavior output can be referenced by storing it inside a variable and getting an index from it.